rwilliams/jrubywiki/SuccessStories.md

 A Wrapper for Processing, a visual coding sketchbook.

 ### How is JRuby being used?
-To access the Processing library.
+To access the Processing core and other java libraries, and to integrate ruby gems into processing applications.

 ## [Desktop Application Development in JRuby](http://spin.atomicobject.com/2007/11/12/desktop-application-development-in-jruby)